 Does my bachelor’s degree need to be in a field related to the program for which I am applying?

 If you would like to be considered for a program other than the program for which you have been admitted, you will need to re-apply for the new program.
-You will not need to fill out the entire application a second time; you are only required to complete the questions unique to the new program.
 Please read the program requirements thoroughly, as they may be different from those specified for the program to which you were admitted.
 Your application will not be considered complete until all documents required for your new program are received.